karthik569/Pro-Spring-Boot-4-4th-ed/chapters/chapter-14-native-aot/README.md

 - ✅ Native executables offer **dramatic performance improvements**
 - ✅ Build tools (Maven & Gradle) make it **easy to enable**
 - ✅ Spring's AOT engine handles most **dynamic behavior automatically**
+- ✅ **CRaC provides an alternative** for apps needing both fast startup and JIT performance

-Native compilation is a powerful deployment option that can significantly reduce costs and improve user experience in cloud-native environments.
+Native compilation and CRaC are powerful deployment options that can significantly reduce costs and improve user experience in cloud-native environments.
+Choose Native for minimal footprint and portability, or CRaC for peak performance with fast startup.

 ---